yapb/graph/README.md

 You cannot overwrite existing graph files, if you believe you created better one, than existing, please fill the Issue Request.

 ## Credits
 All graph files contains the author of that graph files.
 When you saving new one, author is overwritten.
-So please, keep the name of original author, when you modify exiting one.
+So please, keep the name of original author, when you modify existing one.